-The Maryland Department of Health (MDH) has developed clinical criteria for appropriate use of hepatitis C medications (see link below).
-MFC will follow these criteria in considering requests for treatment.
+The Maryland Department of Health (MDH) developed clinical criteria for appropriate use of hepatitis C medications (see link below).
+MedStar Family Choice (MFC) will follow these criteria in considering requests for treatment.
 The MDH and MFC expect strict adherence.
 For the most part, the MDH Criteria follow the guidelines set forth by the American Association for the Study of Liver Diseases and the Infectious Diseases Society of America.
-However, there are several key points to consider:

 - Mandatory virologic testing at 4, 12 and 24 weeks must be performed with the intent to discontinue treatment if there is inadequate viral response (defined in the MDH document).